MacCreesh History, Family Crest & Coats of Arms

 Early Notables of the MacCreesh family (pre 1700)

 Prominent amongst the family at this time was Hugo Magennis (d.
 1640) who was the Franciscan Bishop of Down and Connor; the second Viscount Iveagh, Brian Magennis who was killed in action in 1703; Richard and Richard the...

 Another 38 words (3 lines of text) are included under the topic Early MacCreesh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacCreesh family to the New World and Oceana
+Migration of the MacCreesh family

 Ireland experienced a dramatic decrease in its population during the late 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape such hunger and disease.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name MacCreesh: John Guinnessy, who settled in New York in 1849; William Guinnes who settled in Barbados in 1663; Pat and Mary Guinnessy who settled in Quebec with their ten children in 1849..

 - ^ MacLysaght, Edward, Irish Families Their Names, Arms and Origins 4th Edition.
 Dublin: Irish Academic, 1982.
 Print.
 (ISBN 0-7165-2364-7)